One Liner Review:

 The characters are Joe, (Shawn Ashmore,) Parker, and Dan.
 Parker and Dan are dating and Joe is the third wheel friend.
 The three of them stand around watching the chairlift employee and planning a routine.
 Apparently they had a whole thing figured out, expecting the chairlift person to be a girl that they knew, and have now been thrown for a curveball.
 The chairlift employee has changed to this new guy, and suddenly they need to rethink their entire scam.
 They end up sending Parker over to talk with him and offer one-hundred bucks in exchange for looking the other way about the fact that they don’t have ski lift tickets.

 And so the three of them start their day of skiing together.
 It will be a little while before we actually get to the chairlift incident, and that’s a good thing.
 We definitely need a couple of scenes to establish these characters and their relationships, (two dimensional as they are,) and now we get them.
 Dan and Joe are best friends and have been since they were little kids.
 Every year, the two of them go skiing together.
 Dan just started dating Parker about a year ago.
 Now she is coming along for one of these ski trips and Joe isn’t too thrilled about it.
 There’s a really funny scene where Joe is telling Dan exactly how he feels, with the two of them sitting at a table in the cafeteria area of a lodge, when Parker comes walking up behind Joe to hear the conversation.
-Joe tries to cover for what he was saying, and the result is humorous.
+Joe tries to cover for what he was saying, and the result is pretty humorous.

 There are other, brief moments established here, such as one where Joe hits on girl who is having trouble standing in skis.
 Her ex-boyfriend comes over and throws Joe to the ground.
 And then there are the conversations about how the three of them are spending the day on bunny slopes because Parker doesn’t really know how to ski.
-This leads them to want to take one last run in the evening, to finally get to one of the more challenging slopes.
+This leads them to want to take a final run in the evening, to finally get to one of the more challenging slopes.
 Of course there’s the question of why Parker would be going up with them, if they were about to take on a challenging hill, but we’ll ignore that one, (maybe the guys decided she was finally ready, after spending the day practicing.)

-The three of them approach the ski lift guy, (the same guy who they bribed earlier,) and they convince him to let them go in one more run.
-We see how the place keeps track of when to shut the ski lift down, placing an orange cone on one of the chairs, and waiting for that chair to come back around, indicating that the ski lifts have all gone around a full cycle with nobody being on it.
+The three of them approach the ski lift guy, (the same guy who they bribed earlier,) and they convince him to let them go on one more run.
+We see how the place keeps track of when to shut the ski lift down, placing an orange cone on one of the chairs, and waiting for that chair to come back around, indicating that the ski lifts have all gone around a full cycle with nobody on it.
 Only that orange cone chair has already been sent off when the guys convince the employee to let them go.
 And then we see how this employee is called into the office to speak to the manager about an upcoming work day issue, and how someone else takes over.
 The man who takes over is told to look out for “three more, on their way down.”
 And three people do come down, only it’s not our three characters.
 And just like that, the ski lift is turned off.

 At first, our characters think nothing of this.
 After all, when they were on the lift before, during the daytime, there was a moment when the lift stopped for somebody having trouble getting on at the bottom of the hill.
 That was foreshadowing 101.
 It was a false alarm.
 This time it’s for real.
 Our characters learn this when all the lights on all the slopes suddenly get turned off and they are left there in the dark.
 This is when the real scares kick in.